 Welcome to Active Pet, one of only a handful of veterinary clinics in the UK focusing solely on rehabilitation for dogs, cats, rabbits and other small animals.
 I set up the clinic in 2013 to provide veterinary physiotherapy, acupuncture and hydrotherapy to pets in and around the Chiltern villages of Amersham, Beaconsfield, the Chalfonts, Gerrards Cross and High Wycombe.
-The clinic has grown from strength to strength and now sees clients from as far away as London, Reading, Leighton Buzzard and Camberley.
+The clinic has grown from strength to strength and now sees clients from as far away as London, Windsor, Watford and Reading.

 I grew up with dogs, cats and horses and had wanted to become a Veterinary Surgeon from about 12 years old.
-I struggled during my veterinary training with a sore back due to having a scoliosis (curved spine) and spent quite a bit of time having physiotherapy and it eventually became so bad that I ended up with a limp.
+I struggled during my veterinary training with a sore back due to having a scoliosis (curved spine) and spent quite a bit of time having physiotherapy.
 One of the physiotherapists asked me if I would be happy if they treated me with acupuncture and I agreed.
 I was very sceptical to start with but to be honest I think that I would have tried anything to get rid of the pain; I don’t think that there was much of me that didn’t hurt at that point.
 I felt immediate relief, which lasted for several weeks and so I researched more about whether acupuncture could be used to treat animals.
-As soon as I was able to I enrolled on the ABVA (Association of British Veterinary Acupuncturists) foundation course and then a year later the BMAS (British Medical Acupuncture Society) electroacupuncture course so that I could use acupuncture to help my canine and feline patients.
+As soon as I had qualified as a Veterinary Surgeon I enrolled on the acupuncture foundation course and then a year later did further training in electroacupuncture so that I could use acupuncture to help my canine and feline patients.
 I have gone on to do further training and am now one of only a handful of Veterinary Surgeons to have gained the GP Certificate in Western Veterinary Acupuncture.

 I also became interested in how to use medication to help with acute and chronic pain in pets and unfortunately suffered myself with neuropathic pain, which luckily resolved after a course of medication.
-Although acupuncture and medication took away the pain, they did not address the cause of it, which was my scoliosis causing changes to my posture so that some muscles I overused and others I underused so they became very weak.
+Although acupuncture and medication took away the pain, they did not address the cause of it, which was my scoliosis causing changes to my posture so that some muscles I overused causing pain and others I underused so they became very weak.
 It was a realisation that to help address my back problem I needed to address the postural changes and to improve my muscle strength that led me down the route of thinking that the same occurs with our pets.
-It is all very well and good treating their pain but unless we also address their postural changes then they overuse certain muscles and make them sore and under-use others so that they become weak and so a vicious cycle ensues.
-This happens whether our pets have osteoarthritis, neurological or orthopaedic problems.
-My training on the University of Tennessee’s Certified Canine Rehabilitation Program and postgraduate training in acupuncture and chronic pain management has enabled me to address these problems so that I can help put the spring back in your pet’s step and help them be the best they can.
+Of course the first thing to treat is pain but unless we also address the postural changes and help our pets to walk and move correctly then they will always suffer with secondary problems as a result.
+Secondary changes and pain occur whether our pets have osteoarthritis, neurological or orthopaedic problems.
+My training on the University of Tennessee’s Certified Canine Rehabilitation Program and postgraduate training in acupuncture and chronic pain management has enabled me to diagnose and treat these problems so that I can help put the spring back in your pet’s step and help them be the best they can.

-Whether your pet has had an injury, is getting older or you would like a fitness program for them, I promise to provide a caring service, tailored to their individual needs that enables them to enjoy life to the full.
+Whether your pet has had an injury, is getting older or you would like a fitness program for them, I promise to provide a caring service, tailored to your pet’s individual needs that enables them to enjoy life to the full.

 Philippa Mitchell BSc.
 MA (Cantab) VetMB MRCVS